 Action ID Action Responsible Organization, DNR Unit or Individual (Primary in Bold) Existing or New Plan Year Notes II.1.c.
 When considering permit transfer requests or amendment requests to increase appropriations in the GWMA, DNR will evaluate permit holders' performance in meeting conservation requirements in their permit and the conservation goals contained in applicable water supply plans.
 EWR Regional Appropriations staff, EWR Hydrogeology and Groundwater Unit New 1-2 II.1.d.
 DNR will partner with local units of government such as Soil and Water Districts (SWCDs) to assist in developing and complying with conservation requirements in water appropriation permits.
-EWR Regional Appropriations staff, EWR Hydrogeology and Groundwater Unit New 1-2 II.1.e.
+EWR Regional Appropriations staff, EWR Hydrogeology and Groundwater Unit New 1-2 ll.1.e.
 DNR will update the information it uses to develop water conservation requirements by water use category.
-EWR Water Regulations Unit, EWR Regional Appropriations staff Existing but enhance 2-3 II.2 DNR will improve communication about and promote the values of water conserv ation in t he GWMA.
+EWR Water Regulations Unit, EWR Regional Appropriations staff Existing but enhance 2-3 II.2 DNR will improve communication about and promote the values of water conserv vation in t he GWMA.
 II.2.a.
 DNR will promote lessons learned about water conservation by municipalities, industries, and other water users in the GWMA.
 EWR Hydrogeology and Groundwater Unit, EWR Regional Appropriations staff New 1-2 II.2.b.
 DNR will include descriptions and evaluations of water conservation practices in the GWMA in a new GWMA reporting system.
 EWR Comm.
-And Planning Unit, EWR Regional Appropriations staff New 3-4 I.4.a II.2.c.
+And Planning Unit, EWR Regional Appropriations staff New 3-4 l.4.a II.2.c.
 DNR will update its website to include links to organizations with water conservation information (e.g., SWCD's, United States Department of Agriculture, University of Minnesota Technical Assistance Program, etc.).
 EWR Comm.
-And Planning Unit, EWR Regional Appropriations staff New 1-2 II.3 DNR will work with other organizations to promote appropriate water storage and aquifer recharge in the GWMA.
-DNR will promote the use of water conservation strategies in the City of Park Rapids water supply planning in the GWMA
+And Planning Unit, EWR Regional Appropriations staff New 1-2 11.3 DNR will work with other organizations the GWMA.
+II.4 DNR will promote the use of water conservation strategies in the City of Park Rapids water supply planning in the GWMA Objective II I. Groundwater use in the GWMA does not degrade water qualit у.